 The Orphans and Vulnerable children (OVC’s) in Bethesda’s care is roughly 40% of our patient-base and we have currently ±160 children in our care/programs in the 3 Main Divisions of the organization.

-An active Orphans & Vulnerable children program is coordinated by the Occupational Therapist and implemented in all 3 MAIN divisions of the organization.
+The program is coordinated by a Remedial Teacher and implemented in all 3 MAIN divisions of the organization.
 One of the main Orphans & Vulnerable children projects is the Spur Wikkelwurms Development Program.

 ** Funded by Kindermissionswerk; Geronimo- and Timber Wolf Spurs

 The program started in January 2009 as a result of evaluations done by the Occupational Therapist (OT).
 The Occupational Therapist evaluated all the Orphans & Vulnerable Children in Bethesda’s patient-base (Home Community Based Care, Intermediate Care Facility and Child and Youth Care Centre) and it was found that more than 50% of these children had developmental delays due to various reasons such as illness/disease/neglect/lack of stimulation/poor socio-economic circumstances/parental illness/death etc. The biggest problem as a result of the developmental delays was that these children were not school-ready at the age of 6; and thus struggled to adapt academically and to progress once they go to school.

 The Occupational Therapist began a stimulation program (Early Stimulation and -Intervention) aimed at School Readiness with 5 children aged 4-6 years in January 2009; as the program grew the need for stimulation in the 2-4 yr old group also became apparent and a second group was started for these children.
 (The main focus was and still is on children infected/affected by HIV/AIDS/TB.)
 By the end of 2009 there were already 10 children in the 4-6 yr-old group and also 10 children in the smaller group.